 by Ramona Walhof - At the 2013 National Convention

-Art was awarded a rare and special NFB honor for his long time leadership And accomplishments.
+Art Schreiber was awarded a rare and special NFB honor for his long time leadership And accomplishments.

 by Elizabeth Norton